 Nike’s 1989 Air Pegasus trainer, once dubbed as the shoe for every runner, is transformed into a lifestyle sneaker, redesigned with various luxe materials, and rebranded as the Air Pegasus 89 Premium.
-The brand came up with several variations of the Premium cut using materials that cost higher than the traditional Air Pegasus 89 sneaker iterations seen in the past.
+The brand came up with several variations of the Premium cut using materials that cost higher than the Air Pegasus 89 iterations seen in the past.

 Since 2015, the sneaker market has witnessed a series of drops of the Air Pegasus 89 Premium in colorways that turned the classic trainer into a dashing figure, especially when paired with casual wear.
 Just in time for the Fall/Winter season that year, Nike gave the public a basic-looking design that wows in simplicity.
 Dubbed as Lunar Gray, this silhouette is very cool to the eyes, offering lovely winter shades of gray and teal as its shell.
 This sneaker features a predominantly suede upper complemented by nylon mesh underlays.